a-plummer/a-plummer.github.io/index.md

 layout: default
 ---

-> **I am starting a group at <a href="https://www.bu.edu/eng/profile/abigail-plummer-ph-d/" target="_blank"><u>Boston University</u></a> in January 2024.
+> <span style="font-size: 4rem; color: #7A33FF"> I am starting a group at <a href="https://www.bu.edu/eng/profile/abigail-plummer-ph-d/" target="_blank"><u>Boston University</u></a> in January 2024.
 We will use theory, simulation, and experiment to develop models for how soft materials deform, adapt, and/or grow in complex environments.
-We have openings for graduate students---please send me an email if you are interested!**
+We have openings for graduate students---please send me an email if you are interested! </span>

 ___
 ___